risingwavelabs/risingwave-docs/docs/guides/aws-privatelink-setup.md

 slug: /aws-privatelink-setup
 ---

-If you are using a cloud-hosted source, such as AWS MSK, there might be connectivity issues when your source service is located in a different VPC from where you have deployed RisingWave.
-To establish a secure, direct connection between these two different VPCs and allow RisingWave to read consumer messages from the broker, use the [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/privatelink-share-your-services.html) service.
+If you are using a cloud-hosted source or sink, such as AWS MSK, there might be connectivity issues when your service is located in a different VPC from where you have deployed RisingWave.
+To establish a secure, direct connection between these two different VPCs and allow RisingWave to read consumer messages from the broker or send messages to the broker, use the [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/privatelink-share-your-services.html) service.

 :::caution Experimental feature
 The support for AWS PrivateLink connection is a beta feature and is subject to change in future versions.
 There is no guarantee that this feature will be maintained.